tejasbhor/shravyamudra/README.md

 ## ✨ Project Overview

-Shravyamudra is an innovative web application designed to bridge communication gaps by providing **real-time gesture-to-text translation**.
-Leveraging a powerful combination of a Django REST Framework backend and a React frontend, Shravyamudra empowers users to translate gestures into written text, making communication more accessible and intuitive.
+Shravyamudra is an innovative web application designed to bridge communication gaps by providing **real-time text-to-ISL gesture translation**.
+Leveraging a powerful combination of a Django REST Framework backend and a React frontend, Shravyamudra empowers users to translate written text into visual ISL gestures, making communication more accessible and intuitive for the deaf community.

-Beyond real-time translation, the platform includes interactive **learning modules** to help users understand and practice various gestures, fostering a deeper understanding of sign language.
+Beyond real-time translation, the platform includes interactive **learning modules** to help users understand and practice various ISL gestures, fostering a deeper understanding of Indian Sign Language.

 **Shravyamudra** represents a significant advancement in assistive technology, specifically designed to bridge communication barriers between English/Hindi speakers and users of Indian Sign Language (ISL).
 As a **capstone project for university**, Shravyamudra has evolved into a sophisticated platform aimed at empowering the deaf community through seamless and intuitive communication.

 This innovative web application accurately converts written text into ISL gestures, leveraging a modular, full-stack architecture that incorporates modern technologies.
 Our primary objective is to enhance accessibility and communication for the ISL community by providing:

-* **Real-time Gesture Translation:** A powerful system for converting text into visual ISL gestures.
+* **Real-time Text-to-Gesture Translation:** A powerful system for converting text into visual ISL gestures.
 * **User-Friendly Interface:** Designed for ease of use and compatibility across various devices.
 * **Comprehensive Learning Platform:** Structured ISL lessons with progress tracking to foster deeper understanding and practice.